shailesh2692/shailesh2692/README.md

 -->

 ### About Me
-A QA Engineer by accident and a Data Science, ML Enthusiast by heart looking to create a value and a positive impact in the field of Fashion, Healthcare, Ecommerce & Digital Marketing domains.
+A QA Engineer by accident and a Data Science & ML Enthusiast by heart looking to create a value and a positive impact in the field of Fashion, Healthcare, Ecommerce & Digital Marketing domains.

 ### Data Science Interests
 - Exploratory Data Analytics